 A visit to the reef doesn’t need to break the budget with many wallet friendly alternatives available to you.
 The advantage of the vast size of the Great Barrier Reef is that there are many access points to the reef to help you tailor a holiday to your budget without comprising on the activities.

 An easy way to automatically reduce the price of your holiday is to stay in accommodation on the mainland instead of island resorts where you are limited to what accommodation and dining options you have.
 Whilst it is great to stay at a tropical island you will have to pay for that luxury.
 By staying in a gateway location such as Cairns, Airlie Beach or Townsville you can choose from motels, bed and breakfasts, backpackers, caravan and campsite or budget motels and hotels.
-Less money spent on accommodation means more money to spend on the activities and tours to see the reef.
+Less money spent on accommodation means more money to spend on the activities and tours to the reef.

+The Whitsundays and budget don’t generally go in the same sentence because it is known as a luxury resort destination however there are ways that you can save some money.
 Long Island is the closest island to Airlie Beach and is one of the only resorts that offers self-catering accommodation in private houses, villas and ocean front bungalows.
-The resort does not have a restaurant so all guests need to bring your own food and drink.
+The Palm Bay Resort does not have a restaurant so all guests need to bring their own food and drink.
 The location of the island is convenient for you to head to Airlie Beach, island hop or join a day tour.